Expatriation Act of 1907: Married women

 It was not until American born wives of aliens attempted to register to vote, in those states that had granted the vote to women prior to 1919, that the implications of these two sections of the Act were fully understood.
 Among leading suffragists this act affected were Harriot Stanton Blatch, Inez Milholland, and Crystal Eastman.
 These three women, all born in the United States and fighting for the right of American women to gain the vote, had married men who were not American citizens and, as a result of the Act of 1907, had lost their American citizenship.
 Harriot Stanton Blatch attempted to regain her citizenship by filing a petition of naturalization in 1911.
 However, her husband was still living and had not applied for citizenship himself, so she was ineligible for reinstatement.
 Following his death, in 1915, she was repatriated following the terms of this act.

 In 1917, Jeannette Rankin, Montana representative, introduced a bill to amend Section 3 of the 1907 Act.
-However, with the outbreak of WWI, the focus on American wives of alien husbands turned toward questions concerning their patriotic loyalty and the bill was not passed.
+However, with the outbreak of World War I, the focus on American wives of alien husbands turned toward questions concerning their patriotic loyalty and the bill was not passed.

 Following the passage and ratification of the Nineteenth amendment, significant protests by members of the women's suffrage movement began, focused on the reversal of both the acts of 1855 and 1907, which established derivative citizenship for married women.
 They campaigned for independent naturalization which would require alien women to be qualified to naturalize and take an oath of allegiance to the United States.
 Two years after women gained the franchise, they were repealed by the Cable Act of 1922.
-However, the Cable Act itself continued to provide for the loss of citizenship by American women who married "aliens ineligible to citizenship," namely Asians.
-Besides excluding those women married to Asians, this exception also applied to men who had deserted the U.S. military, those who had left the country to avoid the draft, and any who had withdrawn their Declaration of Intent to Naturalize, in order to avoid the military service.
+However, the Cable Act itself continued to provide for the loss of citizenship by American women who married "aliens ineligible to citizenship", namely Asians.
+Besides excluding those women married to Asians, this exception also applied to men who had deserted the US military, those who had left the country to avoid the draft, and any who had withdrawn their Declaration of Intent to Naturalize, in order to avoid the military service.
 The Cable Act was amended in 1930, 1931, and 1934.

-In 2013, Daniel Swalm, the grandson of a Minnesota woman who had lost U.S. citizenship under Section 3 of the Expatriation Act of 1907 for marrying a Swedish immigrant and died without regaining her citizenship, began lobbying Congress to posthumously restore citizenship to women like his grandmother.
+In 2013, Daniel Swalm, the grandson of a Minnesota woman who had lost US citizenship under Section 3 of the Expatriation Act of 1907 for marrying a Swedish immigrant and died without regaining her citizenship, began lobbying Congress to posthumously restore citizenship to women like his grandmother.
 He contacted his senator Al Franken, who in 2014 sponsored a resolution expressing regret for the passage of the 1907 Act.
 The resolution passed the Senate on May 14, 2014.